gold/debussy/README.md

 Module Name: An Explanation
 ---------------------------

 Why `debussy`?

 After researching similar npm modules, I discovered I really didn't have to write this at all and I could be using someone else's npm package instead.
 But that's no fun.
-And naming the module to indicate its functionality would have thrown my version into a sea of names like file-reader, line-read, read-line, stream-line-reader, line-reader-stream, read-by-line, reader-line-stuff, etc.
+And giving the module a name which represented its functionality would have lost my version in a sea of names like file-reader, line-read, file-line-read, stream-line-reader, line-reader-stream, read-by-line, reader-line-stuff, etc.

 I therefore paid homage to one of the greatest composers.